-Cancel Culture, Defeat bad ideas by exposure argument and persuasion, False dichotomy of justice and freedom, Free Speech Today?, Have you been cancelled yet?, Herds of Independent Thinkers, Illiberal Democracy, Illiberalism, Intolerance, Megan Murphy, Politically Correct, Politically Correct Dogma, Radical Hospitality, Shabbat of a Lifetime, The Cost of Free Speech, The gospel for such a time as this
+Cancel Culture, Cancel culture as bad religion run amuck, Defeat bad ideas by exposure argument and persuasion, False dichotomy of justice and freedom, Free Speech Today?, Have you been cancelled yet?, Herds of Independent Thinkers, Illiberal Democracy, Illiberalism, Intolerance, Megan Murphy, Mercy's antithesis, Nick Cave, Politically Correct, Politically Correct Dogma, Radical Hospitality, Shabbat of a Lifetime, Shorn of the capacity for redemption, The Cost of Free Speech, The gospel for such a time as this

 When I was in Israel a few years ago, I took in a Sabbath supper hosted by an Orthodox Jewish family.
 We were all guests of David Abitbol, a Canadian Lawyer who had moved “back” to Israel in what is known as Aliyah – the Hebrew word for “ascent” (for more see the Psalms of Ascent: Psalms 120 to Psalms 134).